 |SUM([Sales]), SUM([Profit]), SUM([Quantity]))|

 You can now use your R calculation as an alternate Calculated Field in your Tableau worksheet:

 Feel free to download the Tableau Packaged Workbook (twbx) here.

-: Tableau 8.1 screenshots were updated with Tableau 10.0 (Beta) screenshots due to my upcoming Advanced Analytics session at TC16, which is going to reference back to this blog post.
+Update 26 Jun 2016: Tableau 8.1 screenshots were updated with Tableau 10.0 (preview) screenshots due to my upcoming Advanced Analytics session at TC16, which is going to reference back to this blog post.